ambertide/ambertide.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Ege Özkan, I am a Computer Engineering student from IZTECH which is a nice little university in Urla, Izmir.
-I am deeply interested in technologies related to education.
+Hello, my name is Ege Özkan, I am a Computer Engineering student from IZTECH, currently at my last semester.
+I am also working part-time in [Jotform](https://www.jotform.com/) as a part time support.

-Check my social medias, criticize my repositories thanks.